clarapasu/Move-SCR/README.md

 The folder "Data" contains the data from the American martens study presented in the paper.

-The folder "American Martens" contains the analysis of the American Martens data.
+The folder "Case Study" contains the analysis of the American Martens data.